Ready-to-wear: Collections

 In high-end fashion, ready-to-wear collections are usually presented by fashion houses each season during a period known as Fashion Week.
 This takes place on a city-by-city basis, and the most prominent of these include London, New York, Milan, and Paris, and are held twice a year—the Fall/Winter (FW) shows take place in February, and the Spring/Summer (SS) collections are shown in September.
 Smaller lines include the Cruise and Pre-Fall collections, which add to the retail value of a brand, and are presented separately at the fashion designer's discretion.
 Ready-to-wear fashion weeks occur separately and earlier than those of haute couture.
+Unlike ready-to-wear products, collections are kept exclusive to designers chosen guests and idols creating the division between two production styles.
+It takes the work of one person to a team of skilled artists rather than machine made garments.